alanng10/Secane/Docue/Web/a.md

 to be import by module that is execute by the System.
 Those module list is entire same as get from Module Module.

-Web browser program frame is for shown execution view.
+Web browser program frame is for shown view that module shown in execution.

 Web browser is inn with Type Board.